-Parameter Description Mode_of_Operation Specifies one of the following operation modes: Standard mode for use when the accumulated phase can be truncated before it is used to access the SIN/COS LUT.
-Rasterized mode for use when the desired frequencies and system clock are related by a rational fraction.
-Modulus Describes the relationship between the system clock frequency and the desired frequencies.
-Use this parameter in rasterized mode only.
-Spurious_Free_Dynamic_Range Specifies the targeted purity of the tone produced by the DDS.
-Frequency_Resolution Specifies the minimum frequency resolution in Hz and determines the Phase Width used by the phase accumulator, including associated phase increment (PINC) and phase offset (POFF) values.
-Noise_Shaping Controls whether to use phase truncation, dithering, or Taylor series correction.
-Phase_Width Sets the width of the following: PHASE_OUT field within m_axis_phase_tdata Phase field within s_axis_phase_tdata when the DDS is configured to be a SIN/COS LUT only Phase accumulator Associated phase increment and offset registers Phase field in s_axis_config_tdata For rasterized mode, the phase width is fixed as the number of bits required to describe the valid input range [0, Output_Width Modulus-1], that is, log2 (Modulus-1) rounded up.
-Sets the width of SINE and COSINE fields within m_axis_data_tdata.
+Parameter Description Noise_Shaping Controls whether to use phase truncation, dithering, or Taylor series correction.
+Phase_Width Sets the width of the following: PHASE_OUT field within m_axis_phase_tdata Phase field within s_axis_phase_tdata when the DDS is configured to be a SIN/COS LUT only Phase accumulator Associated phase increment and offset registers Phase field in s_axis_config_tdata For rasterized mode, the phase width is fixed as the number of bits required to describe the valid input range [0, Modulus-1], that is, log2 (Modulus-1) rounded up.
+Output_Width Sets the width of SINE and COSINE fields within m_axis_data_tdata.
 The SFDR provided by this parameter depends on the selected Noise Shaping option.
 Phase_Increment Selects the phase increment value.
 Phase_Offset Selects the phase offset value.
-Output_Selection Sets the output selection to SINE, COSINE, or both in the m_axis_data_tdata bus.
+Output_Selection Sets the output selection to SINE, COSINE, or both in the $\tt m\axis\data\tdata$ bus.
 Negative_Sine Negates the SINE field at run time.
 Negative_Cosine Negates the COSINE field at run time.
 Amplitude_Mode Sets the amplitude to full range or unit circle.
 Memory_Type Controls the implementation of the SIN/COS LUT.
 Optimization_Goal Controls whether the implementation decisions target highest speed or lowest resource.
 DSP48_Use Controls the implementation of the phase accumulator and addition stages for phase offset, dither noise addition, or both.
 Latency_Configuration Sets the latency of the core to the optimum value based upon the Optimization Goal.
 Latency Specifies the manual latency value.
+Output_Form Sets the output form to two's complement or to sign and magnitude.
+In general, the output of SINE and COSINE is in two's complement form.
+However, when quadrant symmetry is used, the output form can be changed to sign and magnitude.
+PINC[XIP_DDS_CHANNELS_MAX] Sets the values for the phase increment for each output channel.
+POFF[XIP_DDS_CHANNELS_MAX] Sets the values for the phase offset for each output channel.